python/cpython/Doc/library/asyncio-task.rst

    All futures must share the same event loop.
 If all the tasks are done successfully, the returned future's result is the list of results (in the order of the original sequence, not necessarily the order of results arrival).
-If *return_exceptions* is True, exceptions in the tasks are treated the same as successful results, and gathered in the result list;
+If *return_exceptions* is true, exceptions in the tasks are treated the same as successful results, and gathered in the result list;
    otherwise, the first raised exception will be immediately propagated to the returned future.